-As a member of the OSCE (Organization for Security and Co-operation in Europe) Minsk Group, Germany supports the Minsk Group Co-Chairs’ efforts to negotiate in the Nagorno-Karabakh conflict between Armenia and Azerbaijan, calling for de-escalation and urging both sides to show greater willingness to compromise.
-Germany is encouraging Armenia and Turkey to continue the process of rapprochement that began in 2009 but has now stalled.
+As a member of the OSCE (Organization for Security and Co-operation in Europe) Minsk Group, Germany supports the Co-Chairs’ efforts to negotiate in the Nagorno-Karabakh conflict between Armenia and Azerbaijan, calling for de-escalation and urging both sides to show greater willingness to compromise.
+Germany is encouraging Armenia and Turkey to continue the process of rapprochement that began in 2009.
 Germany supports this process at civil-society level by funding cross-border reconciliation projects.

-The political foundations, Friedrich-Ebert-Stiftung, Friedrich Naumann Foundation for Freedom and Heinrich Böll Foundation, and the German Adult Education Association and the German Foundation for International Legal Cooperation have offices in Yerevan staffed by local employees.
+The political foundations Friedrich-Ebert-Stiftung, Konrad-Adenauer-Stiftung e.
+V., Friedrich Naumann Foundation for Freedom and Heinrich Böll Foundation, as well as the German Adult Education Association (DVV) and the German Foundation for International Legal Cooperation (IRZ), have offices in Yerevan staffed by local employees.